Women's Pelvic Health Is Our Specialty

 The pelvic region is a complex and crowded space in our bodies.
 It houses all the organs responsible for digestion, elimination and reproduction.
 In addition, all the nerves and vessels that innervate and provide circulation to our lower extremities pass through this region.
 Pelvic organ prolapse is a condition in which one or more of the pelvic organs (uterus, bladder, rectum, small intestines) drops out of place and begins to "invade" the space of other organs and/or protrudes through the vaginal canal.
 The primary cause of POP is pregnancy and child birth.
 Hormonal changes, abdominal surgeries and aging are contributors as well.
 Pelvic Floor Therapy has been shown to improve the quality of life for women with this condition.
 In addition, many of our patients have demonstrated a significant reduction in symptoms with Viveve which stimulates collagen production and improves the strength and tone of the vaginal canal.

 Pelvic and Sexual Pain

 Approximately 20% of women experience pelvic pain and as many as 60% have experienced painful intercourse.
 This kind of pain can occur as a result of pregnancy or following delivery.
-Other causes include pelvis instability, endometriosis, history of bacterial or viral infection, post-surgical scarring, lower back injuries, and tightness of the vaginal opening or tension in the pelvic floor muscles; sometimes the onset can be spontaneous without any attributable cause.
-Additionally, as women age, hormonal changes can cause thinning of the vaginal wall, decreased circulation and muscle atrophy, all of which can lead to pain during sex.
-Therapy that includes specialized manual techniques, innovative modalities, properly directed core exercises and extensive education can alleviate these painful and life limiting conditions.
+Other causes include pelvic instability, endometriosis, history of bacterial or viral infection, post-surgical scarring, low back injuries, tightness of the vaginal opening, and/or tension in the pelvic floor muscles.
+As women age, hormonal changes cause thinking of the vaginal wall, decreased circulation and muscle atrophy, all of which cause pain during sex.
+Sometimes the onset can be spontaneous without any attributable cause.
+Therapy that includes specialized manual techniques, biofeedback, innovative modalities, properly directed core exercises and extensive education can alleviate these painful and life limiting conditions.